 11. Enjoy the waters at Lake Chuzenji in Nikko 102

 Located in Nikko, Lake Chuzenji is a scenic lake from the mountains.
 The lake was formed after the eruption of Nikko’s sacred volcano, Mount Nantai.
+You can book a day trip to the world heritage Nikko region and experience all the highlights in a day.

 The lake’s shores are undeveloped and forested, where you can find various waterfalls to cool off in.
 The lake is best to visit during October when autumn colours begin to show.
 You can hike, ride on sightseeing boats, and enjoy the panoramic views.